 The interim shrines, once again depending on the map, are usually faster to regenerate but also faster for monsters to capture.
 Fewer dwarves are necessary to counteract the monsters capturing them.
 These shrines vary in location from outdoors and indoors so their general combat defense can also vary, but the areas are usually more restrictive in where the monsters can move around in.

 The final shrine almost always has the fastest regeneration rate but also the fastest capture rate, as well as requiring the least amount of dwarves to counteract capturing monsters.
 Final shrine rooms are generally small and only have a few entrances to give the last remaining dwarves an advantageous battleground before they eventually fall.

 All monsters except for Infiltrator Skeletons with the final level of their Infiltrator upgrade are instantly killed by the dwarven gods if they stray too far beyond the currently active shrine.

-Each shrine will also recieve a shield when first activated, as denoted by the name of the shrine being blue at the top of the screen.
-During this time, shrines will only recieve half the amount of damage they would normally from monsters standing on them.
+Each shrine will also receive a shield when first activated, as denoted by the name of the shrine being blue at the top of the screen.
+During this time, shrines will only receive half the amount of damage they would normally from monsters standing on them.
 The shrine shield is active for the entire first night on first shrines, and for 30 seconds after activating for all other subsequent shrines.
 After the shield expires the name of the shrine will change to white.

 Monsters are capable of breaking the shrine shield by lowering a shrine's health to 50% before it would expire normally.